michael-michalski/motorola_solutions_terraform/exercise_2/README.md

 > terraform apply

+## Access grafana
+admin admin

+## Adding a namespace

-Add a kubernetes namespace and add it to the resources in the monitoring module
+Task edit the module "monitoring" so that it creates a terraform kubernetes namespace, and namespaces the resources in inside the module.

+Verify that it works by checking resources.

+> kubectl get pods -n "YOUR_NAMESPACE"

 Delete everything again

 > terraform destroy